National Industrial Security Program

 This order calls for a single, integrated, cohesive system for safeguarding classified information held by industry.
 Consistent with the goal of achieving greater uniformity in security requirements for classified contracts, the four major tenets of the NISP are:

 - Implementing the reciprocity principle in security procedures, particularly with regard to facility and personnel clearances.

 - Eliminating duplicative or unnecessary requirements, particularly agency inspections.

 The NISP affects all executive branch agencies.
 The major signatories to the program are the Department of Energy, the Nuclear Regulatory Commission, the Department of Defense, and the Central Intelligence Agency.

-Executive Order 12829 also established the creation of the National Industrial Security Program Policy Advisory Committee (NISPPAC).
-The NISPPAC creates a true partnership between Government and industry in policy making.
+The NISPPAC created under section 103 of E.O.
+12829 is a true partnership between Government and industry in policy making.
 With representation from Government and industry, they advise the ISOO Director, who serves as its Chair, on all matters concerning the policies of the NISP.
 This includes recommending changes to those policies as reflected in the Order, and its implementing directives.
 The NISPPAC also serves as a forum to discuss policy issues in dispute.